-The French term means "big plant", usually refers to Wine (but also on coffee and chocolate) and is closely related to the French philosophy of terroir, That means that regardless of the between individual vintages possible quality variations a certain soil type and the local climate (Microclimate) are of consistent and determinant quality.
+The French term means "big plant", usually refers to Wine (but also on other foods like beer. coffee and chocolate ) and is closely related to the French philosophy of terroirs, That means that regardless of the between individual vintages possible quality variations a certain soil type and the local climate (Microclimate) are of consistent and determining quality.
 The Cru Classés are in addition to valid in France Appellation d'Origine Protégée to understand and mark the top qualities.
-However, the term has different meanings in the individual French wine-growing regions.
-He can focus on a single location, a community or a Chateau (Winery) or refer to the wine produced there.
+However, the term has different meaning in the individual wine regions.
+He can focus on a situation, a community or a Chateau (Winery) or refer to the wine produced there.
 In Bordeaux, the interests of Grands Crus wineries are represented by the association UGCB (Union des Grands Crus de Bordeaux).

 Beaujolais Here are ten communities with cru status.
 In contrast to the four-stage model in the rest of Burgundy, there are only three levels (no Grands Crus).

 Bordeaux : Here is Grand Cru for the property of a winery (Château), or the produced here Grand Vin used (does not apply to one) second wine ).
 The situation and the château are, so to speak, equated with each other.
 The rules are very different and confusing in the appellations.
 It is famous in 1855 Bordeaux Classification that still has some significance today.

 Burgundy Here Grand Cru (in contrast to the Bordeaux) designates a location, referring to an official classification of all the vineyards in 1935 Côte d'Or declining.
 All Grands Crus are classified as their own appellation.
 The second highest level Premier Cru but is only part of a municipal appellation.
 The quality pyramid with all communities, locations and wineries is under Burgundy classification described.

 chablis There are seven privileged locations in this area Burgundy classification form the highest ranked Grand Cru class.